kth-step/HolBA/README.md

 ### 4. Cortex-M0 execution time verification case studies (Section 7)

-Checking the execution time evaluations in Section consists of two parts.
+Checking the execution time evaluations in Section 7 consists of two parts.

-#### Reproducing verificaion results
+#### Reproducing verification results

 To check the verification results using HolBA-SE, start from the root directory and run: